 The historic roof of the arena is a symbol of the only permanent structure in the Baltic region that is dedicated to the arts of circus, and therefore its impact on the surrounding urban area is highly important.
 It is a symbol of the continuity of the tradition.
 The project proposes to visually accentuate the cupola by locating all the new additions in the further part of the plot.

-The new circus wing is supported by the tradition - the free public space under the ne black-box hall visually references the historic cupola.
+The new circus wing is supported by the tradition - the free public space under the new black-box hall visually references the historic cupola.

 The complex conditions of construction within the historic city center and the valuable arena building is a challenge in itself.
-The proposal seeks to create simple, flexible spaces that can both fullfill the necessities defined by the brief and also easily be adjusted to unforseen uses, that is a practical requirement for a public building of such scale.
+The proposal seeks to create simple, flexible spaces that can both fulfill the necessities defined by the brief and also easily be adjusted to unforeseen uses, which is a practical requirement for a public building of such scale.